fyceu/Threat-Hunting-Unauthorized-TOR/README.md

   - outbound connections to the following ports: `9001`, `9030`, `9040`, `9050`, `9051`, and `9150`

 **Endpoint Controls**
-- Prevent users from installing software outside of approved applications catalog
+- Prevent regular users from installing software outside of approved applications catalog
-- Implement EDR policies to detect and block known TOR components
+- Implement EDR or application control policies to detect and block known TOR components
   - Block known TOR binaries and installers (e.g. `tor.exe` and `tor-browser-windows-x86_64-portable`)
   - Monitor for TOR browser folders under user profiles (e.g., `C:\Users\<user>\Desktop\Tor Browser\...`)

 **Security Awareness**
-- Remind employees of acceptable use and security policies that prevent the usage of unauthorized applications on company workstations.
+- Remind employees of acceptable use and security policies that prohibit unauthorized applications on company workstations.
-- Encourage employees to reach out to IT regarding additions to approved software list
+- Encourage employees to reach out to IT/Security regarding additions to approved software list